ivan-markov-666/cypress-custom-framework/README.md

 # Build and Test
 To develop new tests:
 1. Make sure that you read Cypress documentation carefully.
 It would help if you knew how to create tests with Cypress.
 2. In this frame, we are using a POM design pattern.
 You must create a PO class in the "cypress/e2e/pom/" folder.
-For more details, you can see comments inside "cypress/e2e/pom/0.0.Examples/3.RealExample/FillTheForm_po.ts" class.
+For more details, you can see comments inside the "cypress/e2e/pom/0.0.Examples/3.RealExample/FillTheForm_po.ts" class.
 It would be best to create the PO classes like the example one.
   - The frame supports multi-client (multi-tenants).
 For more details, you can review the class "cypress/e2e/pom/0.0.Examples/4.MultiTenantSiteExample/MultiTenantStructure_po.ts".
 3. Create a spec class in the "cypress/e2e/" folder.
-For more details, you can see comments inside "cypress/e2e/0.0.Examples/3.RealExample/FillTheForm.spec.ts" class.
+For more details, you can see comments inside the "cypress/e2e/0.0.Examples/3.RealExample/FillTheForm.spec.ts" class.
 It would be best to create the SPEC classes like the example one.
   - You can see the class "cypress/e2e/0.0.Examples/4.MultiTenantSiteExample/MultiTenantSiteExample.spec.ts" too if you want to create multi clients (multi-tenants) spec, class.
 4. You can open Cypress Test Runner by typing the following command in the terminal:
 > npm run cypress:open